- Organization and Procedures

 1. Scope of Coverage

 The Reference Collection is composed of materials in all subject areas.
-Sufficient depth is generally provided to support UNI’s bachelors’ and masters' degree programs.
+Sufficient depth is generally provided to support masters' degree programs, but variations are noted in the following sections under individual types of material.
 Current materials are selected in preference to older resources with the exception of reprints to fill gaps in the Collection or to accommodate changes in the curriculum or in current research.
 In general, priority is given to Reference materials written in the English language.

 Decisions to retain, withdraw, or transfer prior editions are made on a case-by-case basis.
-In general, the most recent editions of many annual publications are shelved in Reference and older editions are transferred to the Stacks or other Rod Library collections (e.g., Encyclopaedia Britannica).
-Titles of cumulative interest are retained entirely in Reference (e.g., Statistical Abstract of the United States).
-In other cases, the superseded volume is withdrawn from Reference.
+In general, the most recent editions of many annual publications are shelved in Reference and older editions are transferred to the Stacks (e.g., Encyclopaedia Britannica).
+Titles of cumulative interest are retained entirely in Reference (e.g., Uniform Crime Reports).
+In other cases, the superseded volume is withdrawn from Reference (e.g., National Five Digit Zip Code and Post Office Directory).
 Policies for individual titles appear on the UNISTAR order record.

 2. Electronic Resources